tsounack/LLM_evaluation_pipeline/README.md

     and token usage tracking.

 - **Scorer**

     Scorer is used to assess the performance of prompter models.
 It works with binary and multilabel classification tasks, providing metrics and plots for the user.

 ## Demonstration

-For demonstrating the pipeline's implementation, please refer to [this notebook](scripts/demo.ipynb).
+For a demonstration of the pipeline's usage, please refer to [this notebook](scripts/demo.ipynb).

 #TODO: